How to Care for your Child's Midline Catheter

-A midline catheter can be kept in place for up to 30 days.
-Your child's midline catheter may have multiple ports.
-Ports are tubes where medicine can be injected.
+A midline catheter can stay in place for up to 30 days.
 You will need to care for the catheter, and for the skin around the catheter site.
 Proper care is important to prevent damage to the catheter, and to prevent infections.
-Change the bandage and injection caps every 3 to 7 days or as directed.
-Change the bandage any time it becomes wet, dirty, or moves out of place.

 - Your child feels lightheaded, short of breath, or has chest pain.

 - Your child's arm or leg feels warm, tender, and painful.
 It may look swollen and red.

 - Your child has trouble moving his or her arm.

 - Your child's catheter falls out.

 - Your child has a fever or swelling, redness, pain, or pus where the catheter was inserted.